US STOCKS-Futures flat, but crude oil sharply lower

 NEW YORK, Feb 19 U.S. stock index futures were little changed on Thursday as investors looked ahead to data on the labor market and continued to digest recent comments by Federal Reserve officials.

-Priceline Group Inc jumped 6 percent to $1,190.80 in premarket trading after the online travel agency reported its quarterly results.
-It also forecast a revenue increase between 4 percent and 11 percent for the first quarter.

-In Europe, the German finance ministry rejected a new proposal from Athens for an extension of its bailout program, saying it fell short of the conditions set out by the country's euro zone partners.

-On Wednesday, a Greek government spokesperson said the country aimed to conclude a deal with its euro zone partners "soon."
+* In Europe, Greece aims to conclude a deal with its euro zone partners "soon," a government spokesman said on Thursday.
 U.S.-listed shares of the National Bank of Greece rose 7.9 percent to $1.63 before the bell.

 * Delta and Aeromexico strike multi-year deal with the Mexican national team